 This seven-ton granite Sphinx of Hatshepsut has the body of a lion and a human head wearing a nemes head-cloth and royal beard.
-The statue has the usual symbolic powerful muscles of the lion and the idealized face used for pharaohs.
+The statue has the usual symbolic, powerful muscles of the lion and the idealised face used for pharaohs.
 This sphinx is one of a number granite sphinxes that once stood in Hatshepsut’s mortuary temple at Deir el-Bahri.

 The MET has a number of other statues of Hatshepsut.
 Below is the Seated Statue of Hatshepsut.
 This statue has more feminine features than the Sphinx of Hatshepsut.